synthlike/scent/README.md

 # scent

 scent is an EVM bytecode analyzer.

-Currently, it's only capability is parsing bytecode into opcodes via `disasm` subcommand.
+Currently, its only capability is parsing bytecode into opcodes via the `disasm` subcommand.
+The disassembly view can be 'decorated' to provide additional information, such as annotating function selectors.

+It can also detect `.init`/`.code`/`.metadata` pseudo-sections of the binary using simple Solidity-targeted heuristics.

+Future plans include:
+- loading functions selectors from SQLite database
+- extended heuristics for the disassembly view
+- simple analysis mode that detects which storage slots are read from or written to by each external function

 ## Installation